Taste graphs: How to understand fashion taste like Spotify does with music

 The end game

 Taste graphs will provide structured and correlated taste data.
-And then will allow teams to build personalized and meaningful services for each person.
+And then will allow teams to build personalized omnichannel experiences for each customer.
 Our closets will be taste graphs connected to ecommerces catalogues (also graphs), and everything will change.
 Taste graphs will transform fashion.

 Thanks for reading!